Blepharoplasty (Eyelid Surgery)

 You should wait at least two weeks after surgery to resume wearing contact lenses, as it is important to let your eyes heal.

-If you are interested in learning more about the blepharoplasty procedure at Mountain Lake Plastic Surgery, contact our office today at (802) 231-4284 to get started!
+If you are interested in learning more about blepharoplasty at Mountain Lake Plastic Surgery, contact our office today at (802) 231-4284 to get started!

 Request A